antarctica/ansible-mysql-server/README.md

 ### 0.2.0 - October 2014

 * Refactoring allowed hosts variables into default and user variables (per MySQL user) for consistency with other roles
-* Adding controller user with root permissions
+* Adding mysql controller user with root permissions
 * Adding option to create an app database
 * Fixing misspelt variables
 * Refactoring allowed hosts variables